dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 :   The user's given name.

-Knora's concept of access control is that an object (a resource or value) can grant permissions to groups of users (but not to individual users).
+DSP-API's concept of access control is that an object (a resource or value) can grant permissions to groups of users (but not to individual users).
 There are several built-in groups:

 `knora-admin:UnknownUser`

-:   Any user who has not logged into Knora is automatically assigned to this group.
+:   Any user who has not logged into DSP-API is automatically assigned to this group.

 `knora-admin:KnownUser`

-:   Any user who has logged into Knora is automatically assigned to this group.
+:   Any user who has logged into DSP-API is automatically assigned to this group.

 `knora-admin:ProjectMember`